Regiment of Patricians: The 1st Infantry Regiment in the battles for the nation

 The merger, as well as other reasons, caused many problems for the new 1st Infantry Regiment.
 Despite it all, it participated in all other military actions on behalf of the First Triumvirate.
 Examples of such battles were the Battle of Tucuman, the Battle of Salta, the battles at Vilcapugio, Ayohuma, and the Battle of Sipe-Sipe, all led by their commander, Col. Belgrano.
 In 1812, he even presided over the creation of the Flag of Argentina in the presence of the Patricians Regiment of Foot in Rosario on February 20.
 Afterwards, it was placed in active service in Buenos Aires months after its Uruguayan deployment.

 The regiment fought in the Argentina-Brazil War in 1827 and was disbanded in its aftermath, being replaced by the militia battalions of Buenos Aires, in a time of great troubles due to nationwide civil war.
 It was only in 1830 when Juan Manuel de Rosas honored the service of these battalions with the Patricians honorific, and the regiment was reinstated, just in time for Rosas's Desert Campaign in 1833, and moved on to Martin Garcia island in 1838.
 In 1846, the regiment was part of the Argentine land forces that fought in the historic Battle of Vuelta de Obligado.

 Organization of the modern 1st Infantry Regiment

-Today, the 1st Infantry Regiment, while also serving as an air assault infantry regiment and is the Army's senior-most regiment of line infantry, serves primarily in the public duties role, as ceremonial guards of the Cabildo of Buenos Aires and Buenos Aires City Hall, co-shared with the Buenos Aires City Police.
+Today, the 1st Infantry Regiment, while also serving as an air assault infantry regiment and is the Army's senior-most regiment of line infantry, serves primarily in the public duties role, as ceremonial guards of the Cabildo of Buenos Aires and Buenos Aires City Hall, co-shared with the Buenos Aires City Police, as well as of Army Headquarters, as the guard of honour of the Chief of Staff of the Army.

 The modern regiment is organized as the 1st Battalion, 1st Infantry Regiment "Patricians", a single battalion infantry regiment as in the other units of the infantry (either line or light infantry) within the whole Army, with five combat companies (which also serve as ceremonial companies), a special forces company, the regimental band, and a services company.
 Its structure is as follows: